StatisticsNZ/multilateral/README.md

 ![](man/figures/README-visualise%20contrib-1.png)<!-- -->

 The `index_windows` returns all individual windows indexes before they were spliced.
-Below shows a rough way of seeing them overlap
+Below shows how you could (roughly) visualise this data

 ``` r
 library(dplyr)